cvijdea-bd/rust-labs-2025/coursework/LAB1.md

-# Lab 01 - Android DEX bytecode
+# LAB 01 - Android DEX bytecode

 Our project is to write an Android bytecode decompiler in Rust.